-About 370 exporters report on a weekly basis via online, fax and e-mail, with approximately 1,300 data entries each week.
+Approximately 500 exporters report on a weekly basis via online, fax, or e-mail, with approximately 1,800 data entries each week.
 All data remains confidential, as required by law, and is released only in aggregate form.

 For more information on the Export Sales Reporting Program, please contact the Export Sales Reporting staff at firstname.lastname@example.org.

 Daily Sales: Daily sales are required to be reported to USDA by 3:00 p.m. on the day after the sales are made, and are then summarized and released to the public at 9:00 a.m. on the next business day.
 Daily sales news releases are available on the FAS web site at: http://www.fas.usda.gov/programs/export-sales-reporting-program

 Weekly Report: The weekly report of export sales activity, “U.S. Export Sales”, is published every Thursday at 8:30 a.m. eastern time.
 The export sales report is available on the FAS Web site at: www.fas.usda.gov/export-sales/esrd1.asp

 The “U.S. Export Sales” report is also available in paper copy via annual subscription from the National Technical Information Service: Tel.: 1-800-553-NTIS or email@example.com

 Historical Data: Detailed historical data is available through the Export Sales Query System at: http://apps.fas.usda.gov/esrquery/